(Beth-sheʹmesh) [house of the sun].

 The name of four cities in the Biblical account.

-Beth-shemesh is identified with Tell er-Rumeileh (Tel Bet Shemesh) just W of the ruins of the Byzantine city near present-day ʽAin Shems, this latter place partly preserving the ancient name.
-Beth-shemesh thus lay about 26 km (16 mi) W of Jerusalem and was situated on the main road from that city to the Philistine cities of Ashdod and Ashkelon.
-It was evidently a strategic point militarily as it guarded the upper portion of the torrent valley of Sorek and one of the main approaches from the coastal plains into the Shephelah region and the mountains of Judah.
+Beth-shemesh is identified with Tell er—Rumeileh near present-day ʽAin Shems, this latter place partly preserving the ancient name.
+Beth-shemesh thus lay about sixteen miles (26 kilometers) W of Jerusalem and was situated on the main road from that city of the Philistine cities of Ashdod and Ashkelon.
+It was evidently a strategic point militarily as it guarded the upper portion of the Valley of Sorek and one of the main approaches from the coastal plains into the Shephelah region and the mountains of Judah.
 Excavations carried out at the site indicate an ancient history for the city, with considerable evidence of Philistine influence.

 2. A fortified city in the territory of Naphtali.
-(Jos 19:35-39) Though not driven out, the Canaanites residing in this city became subject to forced labor for the Naphtalites.
-(Jg 1:33) The ancient site remains unidentified.
+(Josh.
+19:35-39) Though not driven out, the Canaanites residing in this city became subject to forced labor for the Naphtalites.
+(Judg.
+1:33) The ancient site remains unidentified.

 3. A town of Issachar near the Jordan.
-(Jos 19:22, 23) While different sites have been suggested, some scholars prefer an identification with el-ʽAbeidiyeh on the banks of the Jordan about 3 km (2 mi) S of the Sea of Galilee and about 16 km (10 mi) E of Mount Tabor.
+(Josh.
+19:22, 23) While different sites have been suggested, modern authorities prefer an identification with elʽAbeidiyeh on the banks of the Jordan just a couple of miles (3 kilometers) S of the Sea of Galilee and about ten miles (16 kilometers) E of Mount Tabor.
 The ancient name is possibly preserved at nearby Khirbet Shamsawi.

 4. A city in Egypt included in Jeremiah’s prophecy of coming devastation upon that nation.
-(Jer 43:13) It is considered to be the same as Heliopolis (meaning “City of the Sun”), located on the NE edge of modern Cairo.
+(Jer.
+43:13) It is considered to be the same as Heliopolis (a Greek name also meaning “city of the sun”), located a few miles E-NE of modern Cairo.
 It is elsewhere referred to in the Scriptural account by its Egyptian name, On.—See ON No. 2.